Ship breaking: History

-In 2020, as the COVID-19 pandemic crippled the cruise ship trade, cruise vessels began to appear more frequently in ship breaking facilities.
+In 2020, as the COVID-19 pandemic crippled the cruise ship trade, cruise vessels began to appear more frequently in shipbreaking facilities.

 Location trends

-Until the late 20th century the majority of ship breaking activity took place in the port cities of industrialized countries such as the United Kingdom and the United States.
-As of 2020 those dismantlers that still remain in the United States work primarily on government-surplus vessels.
+Until the late 20th century, the majority of ship breaking activity took place in the port cities of industrialized countries such as the United Kingdom and the United States.
+As of 2020, those dismantlers that still remain in the United States work primarily on government-surplus vessels.

-Starting in the mid-20th century, East Asian countries with lower labour costs began to dominate ship-breaking.
-As labour costs rose, centres of the ship-breaking industry moved—initially from countries such as Japan and Hong Kong, to Korea and Taiwan and then to China.
-For example, the southern port city of Kaohsiung in Taiwan operated as the world's leading dismantling site in the late 1960s and 1970s, breaking up 220 ships totaling 1.6 million tons in 1972 alone; in 1977 Taiwan continued to dominate the industry with more than half the market share, followed by Spain and Pakistan.
+Starting in the mid-20th century, East Asian countries with lower labour costs began to dominate ship breaking.
+As labour costs rose, centres of the shipbreaking industry moved—initially from countries such as Japan and Hong Kong, to Korea and Taiwan and then to China.
+For example, the southern port city of Kaohsiung in Taiwan operated as the world's leading dismantling site in the late 1960s and 1970s, breaking up 220 ships, totalling 1.6 million tons in 1972 alone; in 1977, Taiwan continued to dominate the industry with more than half the market share, followed by Spain and Pakistan.
 At the time, Bangladesh had no capacity at all.
 However, the sector is volatile and fluctuates wildly, and Taiwan processed just two ships 13 years later as wages across East Asia rose.
-For comparison, depending on their profession, shipbreakers in Kaohsiung earned from (day labourer) to (torch operator) per day in 1973.
+For comparison, depending on their profession, ship-breakers in Kaohsiung earned from (day labourer) to (torch operator) per day in 1973.